aydinbulut/laravel-todo-rest-api/README.md

-# API & CLIENT PROJECTS
+# RESTful Todo API with Laravel 8, OpenAPI specs and Swagger UI

-The APPs are located in `src/` directory.
+The APP is located in `src/` directory.
 In the root, docker related files are located.

 ## GET STARTED